 Resin Bound or Resin Bonded

-- This surface is non-porous and is not a SUDS compliant solution.
+- A resin bonded system is not a SUDS compliant solution.